Parsl/parsl/datamanager.md

   into workqueue) is desired but can't be done as a single step, it might be possible to do as several steps: for example, a globus transfer to the submit side, and a workqueue job-submission staging from there.

+## design

+- Files "at rest" have a name/URI: at present, this can either be a globally resolvable URI (such as a globus or http URI?) or a file: URI which means "don't do any staging and assume this path is accessible from everywhere that is necessary".
+This should be extended to allow specification of files on the submit side posix filesystem (for example, by repurposing the
+  file: URI scheme).
+This name is represented at present by the `File` class.

+- Staging in this abstraction is the act of taking a file "at rest" and making its contents visible via posix file accesses to a parsl task (or vice-versa).

+  What that act actually is is deliberately vague: in some cases it will be no action at all, because files might be already accessible via posix.
+  In other cases it might consist of a composite of multiple staging method steps.